 The POEO Act is the key piece of environment protection legislation used by the NSW Environment Protection Authority (EPA) and other public authorities to prevent, control and investigate pollution in NSW.
-The POEO Act nominates that local councils are the Appropriate Regulatory Authorities (ARAs) for environmental protection for non-scheduled activities, including OWM, in each Local Government Area (LGA) (s.
+The POEO Act nominates that councils are the Appropriate Regulatory Authorities (ARAs) for environmental protection for non-scheduled activities, including OWM, in each Local Government Area (LGA) (s.
 6), along with activities that the EPA and other ARAs are responsible for, including scheduled activities.
 Land owned by the state or federal governments is managed by the relevant department and Minister.

 Environmental protection licences are issued by the EPA under the POEO Act for scheduled activities, including wastewater treatment systems with an intended processing capacity of more than 750 kilolitres of wastewater per day (or receive wastewater from premises occupied by more than 2,500 EP).
 Other systems of wastewater management used on premises already subject to an environmental protection licence are also regulated by EPA.
-All OWMS that don't meet the above criteria are regulated by the local council under the LG Act and LG Regulation.
+Licenses are listed on the POEO Public Register online.
+All OWMS that don't meet the above criteria are regulated by the council under the LG Act and LG Regulation, with the exemptions noted above.

 Being an ARA delegates certain enforcement powers under the POEO Act and Regulations.
 Councils can delegate this power to authorised council officers (s.
 187-189A), including the power to issue environment protection notices under Chapter 4 (s.
 89-113), including clean-up and prevention notices, but excluding prohibition notices.
 Councils can recover the costs of compliance actions.
-This can be an effective tool for problem OWMSs at risk of polluting waters or land.
+This can be an effective tool for problem OWMS at risk of polluting waters or land.